Passiflora (Passion Vine)

 • Anxiety Relief: European herbalists recorded its effectiveness for nervous restlessness and everyday worry.
 Gentle infusions became popular during stressful times.
 Blending with honey, Melissa officinalis (lemon balm), or Lavandula angustifolia (lavender) improved both taste and calming effects.

-• Spiritual Practices: Spanish missionaries in the 15th and 16th centuries saw religious symbolism in the flower’s unique structure.
+• Spiritual Practices: Spanish missionaries in the 15th and 16th centuries saw religious symbolism in the flower’s structure.
 This inspired ceremonial use in meditation practices throughout Latin America.
 Indigenous shamans incorporated it into vision quests and healing rituals.

 • Digestive Comfort: Folk traditions used Passion Vine for stomach troubles linked to nervous tension.
 Practitioners combined it with Matricaria chamomilla (chamomile), mint, or fennel for broader digestive support.